ryan-aday/Engineering_Toolbox/README.md

 This calculates the stress of a continuous tube based on a few user inputs (which of course, should be written in metric units).

+This also uses CoolProp to import fluid properties, like viscosity, upon simple material calls like "Water".

 By default, these are the various queries:

     Enter the outer diameter of the pipe (in meters) [default: 1]: